OpenRowingCommunity/c2bluetooth/docs/API.md

 # API

-This document explains the c2bluetooth API at varying levels of detail:
+This document is the starting point for learning more about the c2bluetooth API and inner workings at varying levels of detail:

-- The broadest overview comes from sections like [Overall API Design](#overall-api-design) that explain some of the core concepts or goals that we wanted to achieve with the API.
+- The broadest overview comes from using the API as documented in the README
+- sections like [Overall API Design](#overall-api-design) explain some of the core concepts or goals that we wanted to achieve with the API.
-- The "middle ground" overview comes from the [Core API Concepts](#core-api-concepts) section and explains the various groups or categories of classes that are used in the API and what their purpose is.
+- For people looking to get into the internals of c2bluetooth,  the [Core API Concepts](#core-api-concepts) section below is a good mid-level overview of the various groups or categories of classes that are used in the API and what their purpose is.
+- For summaries of how c2bluetooth works internally and all the things it "takes care of" for end users, see the [internals](internals.md) document
-- The most detailed explaination comes from reading the code and inline comments or documentation generated from them.
-This will not be covered in this document as it should already be covered by the source code
+- Obviously the most detailed explaination of how the code works comes from reading the code and inline comments themselves.
+It is helpful to understand the general goals first